 It has been two years since we last met, when you were employed to take some wonderful pictures of my wife.
 The purpose of this letter is to invite you once again to take photos of my family in our upcoming family event.

 As you may know, my wife was fascinated by your artistic works, which might be able to exhibit in a public gallery.
-Therefore, I am very confident of your expertise of photography and would like to request another cooperation with you.
+Therefore, I am very confident of your expertise of photography and would like to request another photo shoot with you.

 The event will be held on the 10th of August at my brother’s house, where you have visited before.
 The purpose of our family gathering is to celebrate the birth of my brother’s first child.
 My nephew was just born last month.
 We are all very thrilled about his birth.

 There is one special requirement I would like you to keep in mind in advance.
-That is, we will be holding the party in the evening, so please be sure to bring your flashlight.
-More importantly, please choose a slightly more faint mode of lightening as my nephew is very vulnerable to light currentlyit's.
+That is, we will be holding the party in the evening, so please be sure to bring your flash.
+More importantly, please choose a slightly more faint mode of lightening as my nephew is very vulnerable to light currently [I get your point here - it sounds strange - it's not easy to make it sound better - it is better choose to explain anything that is too difficult to communicate].

-Thank you very much for your attendance in advance.
+Thank you very much for your attendance in advance. [presumptuous - better to say "please let me know if you are available for this event"]

 Yours sincerely,